 Students remit tuition (payment) to the college for internship credit, as they would for any other course.
+Full time students are required to have health insurance coverage which would be used in case of injury.
 Students preparing to engage in an internship that will result in a total course load of less than 12 credits (thus dropping the student below full-time status if not enrolled in additional courses) should check with their financial aid advisors to determine their eligibility for financial aid and with their health insurers to determine whether insurance coverage applies to the internship.